jonasherfort/simple-modern-uv/README.md

 Because this template is minimal, you can always start with it and then pull in other tools and features if you want them.
+(In fact, even if you don't like this template, you might want to use it as inspiration for your *own* Copier template, to take advantage of the Copier update workflow discussed next.)

 ## Why Use Copier?